Mixed Games Review

 Later Streets & Examples

-The rest of the videos in the Razz series touches on later streets (5th, 6th, and 7th) and brings some actual play examples from WCOOP and SCOOP events.
+The rest of the Razz series videos touch on later streets (5th, 6th, and 7th) and include some actual play examples from WCOOP and SCOOP events.

-In Razz poker games, the 5th street is where most folds happen because the bet size increases, so this is where you need to get your bets in with strong hands.
-Moving on to the 6th street, the situation changes quite significantly, as players will usually stick around on the 6th if they didn’t fold on the 5th (unless there are some really big changes to the board structure).
+In Razz poker games, most folds happen on 5th street because the bet size increases, so you need to get your bets in with strong hands.
+Moving on to the 6th street, the situation changes quite significantly, as players will usually stick around on the 6th if they don’t fold on the 5th (unless there are some really big changes to the board structure).

 In general, the Razz segment of the Mixed Games Mastery course brings up many important points that Jake constantly emphasizes, such as the importance of being constantly aware of the table situation and making decisions on the go.
 Unlike Hold’em, Razz requires much more of this situational awareness, which is something that comes from training and experience alike.